ahmetaa/zemberek-nlp/normalization/README.md

 - Chat, messaging or bot applications
 - Mobil phone keyboards with no or bad spell correction.

-This tool should may not be suitable when very high accuracy automatic correction is required.
+This tool may not be suitable when very high accuracy automatic correction is required.

 ### Usage